Zalaegerszegi TE: 2020s

 Zalaegerzseg entered the 2022–23 Magyar Kupa season on 17 September 2022 in a 2–0 away victory against Kaposvári Rákóczi FC at the Rákóczi Stadion.
 On 19 October 2022, Zalaegerszeg beat Kazincbarcikai SC 2–0 at the Kolorcity Aréna in the round of 32 of the Magyar Kupa.
 On 8 February 2023, Zalaegerszeg beat Békéscsaba 1912 Előre 2–0 at the Kórház utcai Stadion in the round of 16 of the Magyar Kupa.
 Zalaegerszeg beat Mezőkövesdi SE 4–1 in the quarter finals of the Magyar Kupa at the Mezőkövesdi Városi Stadion on 28 February 2023.
 On 4 April Zalaegerszeg beat Puskás Akadémia 1–0 after extra time in the 2022–23 Magyar Kupa season and qualified for the Magyar Kupa final for the second time in the club's history.
 On 3 May 2023, Zalaegerszeg beat Budafok in the 2023 Magyar Kupa final at the Puskás Aréna.

 On 15 July 2023, Zalaegerszeg beat 1.
 FC Union Berlin 3–2 in a friendly match at home.

 Since Zalaegerszeg won the Magyar Kupa they were eligible to enter the second qualifying round of the 2023–24 UEFA Europa Conference League season.
 On 27 July 2023, Zalaegerszeg lost 1–0 to NK Osijek at the Opus Arena.
 The only goal was scored by Ramón Miérez in the 91st minute.
 In the second tie, Osijek also beat Zalaegerszeg 2–1 at the ZTE Aréna on 3 August 2023.
 The only Hungarian goal was scored by Eduvie Ikoba in the 82nd minute.

 On 13 November 2023, Gábor Márton was appointed as the new coach of the club.
 Former Honvéd legend, István Pisont, was appointed as the assistant coach.
 In an interview with Nemzeti Sport, he said that he is optimistic, but he is not expecting an easy ride to keep the club in the first league.
 The debut ended with a 2–1 defeat against Debrecen on 25 November 2023.

 On 23 April 2025, Gábor Márton was sacked after losing to Paksi FC in the 2024–25 Magyar Kupa semi-final at the Fehérvári úti Stadion in Paks.
 Márton was replaced by István Mihalecz.

 On 20 June 2025, the Andrés Jornet and Damián Pedrosa were appointed as the directors of the club.
 A couple of days later, Nuno Campos was appointed as the manager of the club.

 On 19 July 2025, Zalaegerszeg played their last pre-season friendly match against the Premier League club Leicester City F.C..
-The match ended with a 1-0 victory for the English side, thanks to Jordan Ayew's goal in the 70th minute.
+The match ended with a 1–0 victory for the English side, thanks to Jordan Ayew's goal in the 70th minute.

+After the 2025-26 season, Nuno Campos left the club and joined FC Dinamo București.
+In June 2026, Filipe Çelikkaya was appointed as the coach of the club.